careBT/carebt_core/README.md

 ## About

-A Python library offering a Behavior Tree implementation which focuses on contingency handling - the key to master complex applications in highly dynamic worlds.
+A Python library offering a Behavior Tree implementation which focuses on contingency handling - the key to master complex applications which operate in dynamic worlds.

 ## Documentation